-Directed Teaching Experiences for Mild/Moderate Additional Support Needs and Extensive Support Needs (SPED 489A and 489B)
+Student Teaching Experiences for Mild/Moderate Additional Support Needs and Extensive Support Needs (SPED 489A and 489B)

-SPED 489A fulfills the directed teaching experience necessary to achieve a specialist credential in Mild to Moderate Support Needs, and SPED 489B fulfills the directed teaching experience necessary to achieve a specialist credential in Extensive Support Needs.
-The experiences are designed to provide hands-on teaching experience with supervision from both the University Supervisor and the Master Teacher.
+SPED 489A fulfills the student teaching experience necessary to achieve a specialist credential in Mild to Moderate Support Needs, and SPED 489B fulfills the student teaching experience necessary to achieve a specialist credential in Extensive Support Needs.
+The experiences are designed to provide hands-on teaching experience with supervision from both the University Supervisor and the Mentor Teacher.